Tsovinar (goddess): Name and etymology

 Her name can be decomposed into two parts: Armenian/Old Armenian tzov 'sea, large body of water', and nar or Nar.
 The word cov is considered by some scholars to be a loanword from Urartian ṣûǝ, meaning '(inland) sea'.
 The second part is speculated to be related to Nara, a Hittite or Hurrian deity.

-Scholar James R. Russell translates her name as 'Lady of the Lake', from cov ('sea') and Iranian nār ('woman').
+Scholar James R. Russell translates her name as 'Lady of the Lake', from cov ('sea') and nār from Proto-Indo-European ('woman').
 Larisa Yeganyan translates the name as 'Marine' or 'Nymph of the Sea'.
 Tsovinar Harutyunyan interprets her name as "the sea", "the spirit of the sea" and "the light of the sea".

 According to Armen Petrosyan, Covinar, a character in Armenian epic, is also called Covean or Coveal ('Marine'), both deriving from cov 'sea'.
 However, Hrach Martirosyan interprets *Covean as 'lightning/thunder goddess of the celestial Purple Sea'.

 According to Artin K. Shalian, Dzovinar either means 'a cloudless lightning shaft' or 'sea-born'.